Download Media Kit

 Senator McLachlan was presented with the “2010 Children’s Champion” award by the Connecticut Early Childhood Alliance.
 He was also honored in 2010 by the Connecticut Police Chiefs’ Association for his efforts to enhance law enforcement in Connecticut.

 Senator McLachlan has spent years working closely with the Catholic Church in Connecticut.
+In 2016, he was named a member of the Elected Official Advisory Committee of the Saint Pio Foundation.
 In a 2010 ceremony at St. Patrick’s Cathedral in New York City, Senator McLachlan was made a Knight of the Equestrian Order of the Holy Sepulchre of Jerusalem by Archbishop Timothy Dolan.
 In 2009, Senator McLachlan led the opposition to proposed legislation that threatened religious freedoms.

 The proposal would have reorganized the Catholic Church in Connecticut by removing bishops and pastors from management decisions.
 In 2005, Bishop William Lori presented Senator McLachlan with the Diocese of Bridgeport’s Saint Augustine Medal of Service Award for his work at Saint Peter Church where he serves as a parish trustee.
 He formerly served as chair of the Saint Peter School Advisory Board.